 Visit our programs and initiatives page to find out more about programs that can help you support your business.

-Shipbuilding Association of Canada (SAC) - the SAC exists to promote the interest of the Canadian shipbuilding, ship repair and industrial marine industry.
+Canadian Marine Industries and Shipbuilding Association (CMISA) - the CMISA exists to promote the interest of the Canadian shipbuilding, ship repair and industrial marine industry.

 Association of British Columbia Marine Industries – aims to work to strengthen the industrial marine sector of British Columbia.
 It will create a positive environment in which [their] industry can prosper and [their] people can grow.